paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 Messages received by the [Collator Protocol subsystem](../node/collators/collator-protocol.md)

+This is a network protocol that receives messages of type [`CollatorProtocolV1Message`][CollatorProtocolV1NetworkMessage].

 ```rust
 enum CollatorProtocolMessage {
 	/// Signal to the collator protocol that it should connect to validators with the expectation